 In addition, on February 17, 2016, Bombardier announced that it was taking steps to optimize its workforce with a combination of manpower reduction and strategic hiring and, on October 21, 2016, announced a further series of actions as it continued to execute its five-year turnaround plan launched in 2015.
 The actions support the Corporation's efforts to build its earnings growth potential and highlight its focus on improving productivity, reducing costs and optimizing its worldwide footprint to deliver increased value to customers and shareholders.
 Specific actions to be taken by the Corporation include streamlining its administrative and non-production functions across the organization and leveraging its worldwide footprint to create centers of excellence for design, engineering and manufacturing activities in both Aerospace and Transportation.
-Approximately 7,500 positions are expected to be impacted as the Corporation executes its workforce optimization and site specialization actions through 2018, including approximately 2,000 contractual workers and 800 product development engineers.
-The impact of these restructuring actions on overall employment is expected to be partially offset by strategic hiring notably to support the ramp-up for key growth programs, including the C Series and Global 7000 and Global 8000 aircraft programs, as well as to support major rail contract wins.
-As a result of these actions, the Corporation expects to achieve recurring savings of approximately \$300 million by the end of 2018.
+Approximately 7,500 positions were expected to be impacted as the Corporation executed its workforce optimization and site specialization actions through 2018, including approximately 2,000 contractual workers and 800 product development engineers.

 Furthermore, on February 17, 2016, Commercial Aircraft announced that Air Canada signed a letter of intent for the purchase of 45 CS300 aircraft with options for an additional 30 CS300 aircraft, including conversion rights to the CS100 aircraft.
-On June 28, 2016, Commercial Aircraft and Air Canada announced that they had finalized a firm purchase agreement consistent with the letter of intent announced in February 2016.
-Air Canada will become the first mainline, international network carrier based in North America for the C Series family of aircraft.
-Deliveries to Air Canada are expected to begin in 2019.
+On June 28, 2016, Commercial Aircraft and Air Canada announced that they had finalized a firm purchase agreement consistent with the previously announced letter of intent.
 Based on the list price of the CS300 aircraft at that time, the firm order was valued at \$3.8 billion.

 On April 1, 2016, Business Aircraft announced that it received a firm order for 20 Challenger 350 aircraft.
 Based on the list prices for standard-equipped aircraft at that time, the firm order was valued at \$534 million.
-On May 23, 2016, Bombardier confirmed that Flexiet, LLC is the customer.
+On May 23, 2016, Bombardier confirmed that Flexjet, LLC is the customer.

-On April 12, 2016, Commercial Aircraft announced that Air Baltic Corporation AS ("airBaltic") converted its remaining seven options for CS300 airliner to a firm order.
-Based on the list price at that time, this firm order was valued at \$506 million.
+On April 12, 2016, Commercial Aircraft announced that Air Baltic Corporation AS (airBaltic) converted its remaining seven options for CS300 airliner to a firm order.
+Based on the list price at that time, this firm order was valued at approximately \$506 million.
 This order brought airBaltic's total firm order to 20 CS300 aircraft.
-This agreement followed the airline's conversion of three options announced in February 2014.
-The original order for 10 firm CS300 aircraft with options for another 10 was announced on December 20, 2012.
-On November 28, 2016, Commercial Aircraft announced the delivery of the first CS300 aircraft to airBaltic.
+On November 28, 2016,

+Commercial Aircraft announced the delivery of the first CS300 aircraft to airBaltic.
 On December 14, 2016, airBaltic completed its first commercial flight of the CS300 aircraft.

-On April 28, 2016, Commercial Aircraft announced that Delta Air Lines, Inc. ("Delta") placed a firm order for 75 CS100 aircraft with options for an additional 50 CS100 aircraft.
-Based on the list price at that time, the firm order was valued at \$5.6 billion.
-Deliveries of the CS100 aircraft to Delta are scheduled to begin in 2018.
+On April 28, 2016, Commercial Aircraft announced that Delta Air Lines, Inc. (Delta) placed a firm order for 75 CS100 aircraft with options for an additional 50 CS100 aircraft.
+Based on the list price at that time, the firm order was valued at approximately \$5.6 billion.
+Deliveries of the CS100 aircraft to Delta began in 2018.